Someone-Else-Was-Taken/Periodic-Table-Reforged/README.md

 ### Mod Progress

-Sulfuric - 100% Finished
+Sulfuric: - 100% Finished

-Magnesium - 100% Finished
+Magnesium: - 100% Finished

-Iris - 90% Finished: Currently works with all mods aside from modded dimensions.
+Chrysanthemum: - 90% Finished: Currently works with all mods aside from modded dimensions.
 Will not be released until Approved by the original team.

-Hydrogen - 0% Finished: Removed do to the port being conceptually and in practice, bad.
+Helium: - 0% Finished: Removed do to the port being conceptually and in practice, bad.
 I plan to remake the project at a later point

-Lithium: 100% Finished: I have no plans to release this as there is a port that already exists..
+Beryllium: 100% Finished: I have no plans to release this as there is a port that already exists..